Nirmala Sheoran

 Nirmala Sheoran (born 15 July 1995) is an Indian sprinter who specializes in the 400 metres event.

+Sheoran is currently serving an eight year competition ban due to failing anti-doping regulations with an end date of August 2031.

-Early life and career
+Early life

-Sheoran was born in Chehad Khurd village of Haryana state's Bhiwani district.
+Sheoran was born in Chehad Khurd village of Haryana's Bhiwani district.

+Career

-She qualified for two events at the 2016 Summer Olympics: the women's 400 metres and the women's 4 × 400 metres relay.
+Sheoran qualified for two events at the 2016 Summer Olympics: the women's 400 metres and the women's 4 × 400 metres relay.

 Sheoran qualified for the women's 400 metres event at the Olympics by clocking 51.48 seconds, her personal best time, at the National Inter-State Senior Athletics championships in Hyderabad in July 2016.
 She finished well below the Olympics qualification mark of 52.20 seconds and also surpassed the previous best time at the meet of 51.73 seconds set by M. R. Poovamma in 2014.
 Sheoran's time in the heats of the same event was 52.35 seconds, while her previous personal best of 53.94 seconds was set in 2013 at Chennai.

 Sheoran also qualified for the Olympics in the women's 4 × 400 metres relay event.
 The quartet of Sheoran, Poovamma, Tintu Lukka and Anilda Thomas clocked 3:27.88 at Bangalore in July 2016, finishing with the 12th best time in the world as top 16 relay teams qualified for the Olympics.

-In 2017 she was part of the winning 4 × 400 m team who took gold at the 2017 Asian Athletics Championships in Bhubaneshwar.
-The team was Nirmla, Mazumdar, M. R. Poovamma and Jisna Mathew.
+Although at the 2017 Asian Athletics Championships Sheoran was awarded the gold medal in both the 400m and 4×400m races, she was subsequently disqualified and stripped of the medals in 2019 after being issued with an anti-doping ban.